Fun with Music: Voices

-This post, “Fun with Music: Voices”, is written in collaboration with Shannon Wijnker from Mamamusing.
+This post, “Fun with Music – Sting Instruments”, is written in collaboration with Shannon Wijnker, who used to blog on Mamamusing.
 Shannon is a music teacher and mother of four.

 Many parents want to give their children the gift of music, but don’t know where to start.
 I think that teaching children how to explore their voice and singing is so easy and something that every parent can encourage.
 And it doesn’t have to cost a cent!

 I wrote a post about Music at an Early Age, and in my post I touch on my philosophy about educating our children to be musical.

 It is never too early to start building a foundation that facilitates musical proficiency.
 Babies and toddlers learn about music by first learning about sound.
 They experiment with their voices make different sounds of varying volumes.
 While many parents will recognize this as ‘noise’ it is a great first step.
 Encourage them to explore various ways to make sounds with their mouths and talk about how to modulate their volume.

 A tip: I teach my students to put their fingers against their windpipe.
 If they whisper they don’t feel a vibration.
 If they are talking or shouting, then they will feel a vibration.
 This helps to build the concept of volume.

 Also, let them experiment with their voice.
 Children will naturally do this, so let them feel free to explore.
 Though some encouragement, they will create their own songs about random subjects.
 (The other day my daughter sang about how she was sorry for hitting her sister after she was let out of time out).